Home Expeditions Namibia Self-Drive Safari Guide

 Most serious Namibian rental operators permit crossings into Botswana, South Africa, Zambia, and Zimbabwe with appropriate advance notice and documentation.
 Voetspore covers 14 countries; Bushlore covers Botswana specifically with no surcharge for Kasane (the border crossing for Chobe).
 The operator provides the relevant cross-border vehicle documentation.
 Angola requires specific operator permission and carries different insurance terms.
 Always confirm permitted countries at the time of booking.

 Rental costs are indicative and based on research from Namibian operators current as of early 2026.
 Rates fluctuate by season, vehicle type, and duration.
 Always get a confirmed quote directly from the operator.
-This article contains affiliate links — bookings through our G Adventures and Villiers links may earn a commission.
+This article contains affiliate links — bookings made through our GetRentACar, SafetyWing, and JetLuxe links may earn a commission at no additional cost to you.
+G Adventures is referenced editorially; we do not currently hold an affiliate relationship with them.